 Also, consider a robust benefits program that includes health insurance and other medical coverage (i.e., mental health counseling) and perhaps even legal counseling and financial planning guidance.
 Personal, legal, and financial issues can lead an employee to commit workplace theft, so providing these types of benefits can help employees deal with issues in a healthier and more productive way.
 Proper management, where employees feel they are being treated fairly and respectfully, is also important.

 Understanding your employees’ needs can go a long way in reducing discontent, which is one of the reasons employee theft occurs.
+Check out the following articles to learn more about keeping your employees satisfied and engaged.

 The best way to eliminate time theft is to use software that prevents it for you.
-With an electronic time clock system, you can restrict your employees from changing their own time sheet and prevent them from having a colleague clock them in.
+With an electronic time clock system, you can restrict your employees from changing their own time sheets and prevent them from having a colleague clock them in.
 Employees clock in and out electronically with their own unique login information, creating a trail that, unlike pen and paper, can only be modified with your approval.

 Time clock software can: